top of page

 Almen Strips.

-These are the specimens used to measure the Almen intensity, which is the way to measure residual plastic deformations into the parts, ultimately the peening effect inducted, and to correlate to the fatigue life improvement.
+These are the specimens used to measure the Almen intensity, which is the way to measure residual plastic deformations in the parts, ultimately the peening effect induced, and to correlate to the fatigue life improvement.

 Almen strips have 3 thickness measures: A – N – C. Detailed explanation is below; what is important to know is that this measuring system works by Almen effect, and thanks to it the strip under the media jet bends.
 This bend is exactly the peening intensity by definition, measured in inches and connected to millimeters by the chart below.